adobe/brackets/README.md

 environment with lots of panels and icons, the Quick Edit UI in Brackets puts context-specific code and tools inline.
-* **Brackets is in sync with your browser.** With Live Development, Brackets works directly with your browser to push code edits instantly, and jump back and forth between your real source code and the browser view.
+* **Brackets is in sync with your browser.** With Live Development, Brackets works directly with your browser to push code edits instantly and jump back and forth between your real source code and the browser view.
 * **Do it yourself.** Because Brackets is open source, and built with HTML, CSS and JavaScript, you can help build the best code editor for the web.